cdukes/general-contract/Contract.md

 ## Revision
 You will have the opportunity to make up to **two rounds of revisions**, within scope.
 If you're not happy with the project at this stage, you will pay me in full for all of the work I have produced until that point and you may either cancel this project or continue to commission me to make further revisions at my standard rate.

-Although I may show you the in-development product, I prefer to wait until development is mostly finished to ask you for these revisions, so that you don't have spend time reporting issues I already know about.
+Although I may show you the in-development product, I prefer to wait until development is mostly finished to ask you for these revisions, so that you don't have spend time reporting issues I already know about.=

-## Acceptance of Contract
-*The action of sending and receipt of this agreement via electronic method will hold both of us in acceptance of these terms.
-I, as sender, and you, as recipient, will acknowledge acceptance of these terms either through an e-mail noting acceptance, a physical signature, or acceptance is acknowledged at the beginning of any work on said project.
-Electronic signatures shall be considered legal and binding.*